Office Staff: Kris

 Rachel DeLateur, Ph.D., LMHC

-Hello, my name is Rachel DeLateur and I have 17 years of experience working in the mental health field.
-I have worked with children, adolescents, families, those who have been diagnosed with a chronic mental illness, dual diagnoses, and those who have suffered varying degrees of traumatic events including domestic violence.
+Hello, my name is Rachel DeLateur and I have been working in the field of mental health since 2001.
+I have worked with children, adolescents, families, those who have been diagnosed with a chronic mental illness, dual diagnoses, and those who have suffered varying degrees of traumatic events including domestic violence, and childhood abuse.
 Most of my experience is with individuals and group therapy.
 I have worked in the outpatient and inpatient setting as well as the forensic setting.
-My mission is to assist those who want to take back control of their life by teaching them skills to manage their emotions and to control their anxiety.
+My mission is to assist those who want to take back control of their life by creating an environment that will foster emotional growth to increase emotional stability and control.

 I use a combination of compassionate, nonjudgmental, and pragmatic skills as a therapist to provide a safe environment for each client to work through their most difficult challenges.

-In my therapeutic approach to create an environment for client success, I use interventions from Acceptance and Commitment Therapy (ACT), Dialectical Behavior Therapy (DBT), and Solution Focused Therapy (SFT)
+In my therapeutic approach to create an environment for client success, I use interventions from Acceptance and Commitment Therapy (ACT), Dialectical Behavior Therapy (DBT), Solution Focused Therapy (SFT), and (CPT) Cognitive Processing Therapy.

 Anita Hoyle, LICSW